rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-deploy-smart-contract.md

 geth attach http://127.0.0.1:4444
 ```

-Check the tutorial: [using Geth attach to a RSK local node](https://developers.rsk.co/tutorials/geth-attach-local-node/) for more details on how to do this.
+Check the tutorial: [Using Geth attach to a RSK local node](/tutorials/geth-attach-local-node/) for more details on how to do this.

 ## Remix

 Go to
 [Remix](http://remix.ethereum.org/)

 In the `home page`, choose environment `Solidity`